 (Also published on Women’s spiritual poetry blog)

-If I could step back in time to the day that my young husband was diagnosed with terminal brain cancer, what would I tell myself?
+If I could step back in time to the day when my young husband (36 years of age) was diagnosed with terminal brain cancer, what would I tell myself?
 What would I tell the ambitious, independent, achievement focused, busy young woman who was trying to balance starting a family with career and settling into a new community?
 My younger self who knew as soon as she heard the diagnosis – that the structure of her life and all her dreams were no longer.
 What would I say as she ran her hand over her pregnant belly and cuddled her husband and 12 month old son?

 I would say